harsh-patell/stock-value/README.md

 # StockValue
-A stock predictor application trained with an LSTM model for user-inputted tickers.
+A stock analyzer application trained with an LSTM model for user-inputted tickers.
 It utilizes time series forecasting with the sliding window method to predict closing stock prices.
 The app is deployed on Streamlit, with visualizations through Matplotlib.

 ### Demo